 Start the complex journey of facility design by finding your vision-driver fast.
 Is it flexibility, agility, simplicity, innovation or all of the above?

 With robotic solutions more affordable than ever, the pharma industry is catching on.
 Learn how assembly and packaging lines are ready to reap the benefits.

 How do you ensure your resources match the wide scale of your facility?
 Learn which key challenges to prioritize from capacity needs to segregation strategy.

 Don’t reinvent the wheel.
 Get in tune with technology transfer to apply lessons learned and knowledge from existing to new pharma manufacturing facilities.

 In an industry plagued by delays, the automation standards S88 and S95 might be the solution to speed up tech transfer and launch products faster.

 Developing robust statistical process control (SPC) can do wonders for your quality control.
 Ensure its lucrative implementation with a successful pilot.

-Good process design and segregation strategies can maximise efficiency and minimise interference in multi-product, multi-phase biomanufacturing facilities.
+Good process design and segregation strategies can maximize efficiency and minimize interference in multi-product, multi-phase biomanufacturing facilities.

-A flexible and cost-effective solution to stainless steel, single-use systems may revolutionise the pharma world.
+A flexible and cost-effective solution to stainless steel, single-use systems may revolutionize the pharma world.
 But what does it take to manage their design?